ptorres-rise8/GRC-Playground/Policy-As-Code/Lab-03-IAM-Policy-Audits/README.md

 - Used Conftest like a pro to enforce it
 - Learned how wildcard permissions are the cybersecurity version of handing your house keys to a raccoon

 This wasn’t just a checkbox exercise.
 This was hands-on, real-world prep for the kind of stuff that actually matters in security.
-You’re no longer just reading about AC-6—you’re enforcing it.
-In code.
-Like a boss.
+You’re no longer just reading about AC-6, you’re enforcing it in code.

 If you got stuck, learned something new, or had a tiny panic attack followed by a victory fist pump, I want to hear about it.